ishwarchandratiwari/sparkpost-api-documentation/services/webhooks.md

     ```

-## Batch Status [/webhooks/{id}/batches{?page,per_page,status_code,to,from,batch_ids,attempts,attempts_comparator,latency,latency_comparator,timezone}]
+## Batch Status [/webhooks/{id}/batches{?page,per_page,status_code,to,from,batch_ids,attempts,attempts_comparator,latency,latency_comparator}]

 ### Retrieve Status Information (Querying and Paging) [GET]

-Retrieve status information regarding batches that have been generated for the given webhook by specifying its id in the URI path and any filterable parameters.
+Retrieve status information regarding batches that have been attempted for the given webhook by specifying its id in the URI path and any filterable parameters.

 + Parameters
   + id (required, uuid, `12affc24-f183-11e3-9234-3c15c2c818c2`) ...
 UUID identifying a webhook